KDE/kde-builder/doc/chapter_02/index.md

 (getting-started)=
 # Getting Started

-In this chapter, we show how to use the kdesrc-build to checkout modules from the KDE repository and build them.
+In this chapter, we show how to use the kde-builder to checkout modules from the KDE repository and build them.
 We also provide a basic explanation of the KDE source code structure and the steps you have to perform before running the script.